Order of service

 The Dismissal

-And the blessing of God almighty, the Father, the Son, and the Holy Spirit, be among you and remain with you always.
+and the blessing of God almighty, the Father, the Son, and the Holy Spirit,

 Announcements